Obsolete Arms and Ammo

-It was introduced in 1985 and replaced the Security Six.
-There were some changes made which made the Ruger GP-100 Double Action Revolver one of the strongest double action revolvers available.
-They are available in some different barrel lengths and possibly other finishes so it would be a good idea to check out the website to see what options are available.
+It was introduced in 1985 and replaced the Security Six revolver.
+There were some changes made which made the Ruger GP100 Revolver one of the strongest double action revolvers available.
+They are available in some different barrel lengths and possibly other finishes so it would be a good idea to check out the Ruger website to see what revolver options are available as models change.

-The model I received is the “Match Champion” which is supposed to have a couple of features lacking on the regular model.
+The Ruger GP100 Revolver model I received is the “Match Champion” which is supposed to have a couple of features lacking on the regular revolver model.
 It includes a worked action to enhance smoothness.
-A three lug system and extra lining up the cylinder with the barrel should enhance accuracy.
-It cost $200 more then the standard GP-100.
+A three lug system and extra work went into lining up the cylinder with the barrel, which should enhance accuracy.
+It cost $200 more then the standard Ruger GP-100 Revolver.

 Right off there are a couple of things that surprised me.